By: Marlowe Barnett

 Although most of the world thinks of a geisha as a white-faced lady with a kimono and a bun, the role of a geisha historically is intricate and lavish.
 The culture of the geisha, meaning “performance artist,” evolved in the mid-eighteenth century from the pleasure houses in Japan as entertainment for the samurai- the military nobility during pre-industrial Japan.
 These entertainers began as men until they were replaced with female dancers, known as geiko, who to no surprise were more popular.
 The term geiko is still used today to refer to a senior geisha.

-According to, the number of practicing geishas have dropped by 98 percent in the last century due to the economy and lack of maintaining tradition.
+According to The Japan Times, the number of practicing geishas have dropped by 98 percent in the last century due to the economy and lack of maintaining tradition.
 Yet geisha houses today are altering their traditions to suit the modern world.

 Despite the makeup pastes and pigments geishas are required to wear everyday, they are known for having an impeccable porcelain complexion.
 In 1813, geishas created a manuscript titled Miya Fuzoku Kewaiden meaning Capital Beauty and Style Manual.